Detecting areas in the image with high temperature

 end;

-Let's repeat the transformations for the original image to calculate the area mean value taking into account the mask.
+Let's repeat the transformations for the original image in order to calculate the average value of the area, taking into account the mask.
 In this context, a mask is an image after morphological operations.
 It allows us to isolate only the area for which we want to calculate the average intensity value.

 img_raw = collect(rawview(channelview(image)));